History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

 FC Berlin had sought cooperation in youth football with the Bundesliga club Werder Bremen, in order to give its 360 youth players better prospects.
-The club eventually entered into a partnership with the 2.
+The club was eventually about to enter into a partnership with the 2.
 Bundesliga club KFC Uerdingen in July 1997.
 FC Berlin was forced to reduce its budget for the 1997–98 season from 1.2 million to 900,000 Deutsche Mark.
-Forward Bernd Jopek returned from Spandauer SV.
-The club also recruited Croatian midfielder Davor Krznarić from the reserve team of Borussia Mönchengladbach.
-FC Berlin opened the 1997–98 Regionalliga Nordost with a close 0–1 loss to FC Sachsen Leipzig at the Stadion im Sportforum on 27 July 1997.
+Forward Bernd Jopek returned from Spandauer SV for the 1997–98 season.
+The team was also joined by young all-rounder Falk Jarling.
+Jarling had made his first two appearances with the first team at the end of the last season.
+FC Berlin began the 1997–98 season with renewed hope.
+But the team suffered a close 0–1 loss to FC Sachsen Leipzig at the Stadion im Sportforum on 27 July 1997 right at the start of the 1997–98 Regionalliga Nordost.
 However, there would be all the more goals in the following match.
-FC Berlin played to a 4–4 draw away against FC Rot-Weiß Erfurt on the second matchday, 2 August 1997.
+FC Berlin played to a 4–4 draw away against FC Rot-Weiß Erfurt on the second, 2 August 1997.
+Timo Lesch, Bend Jopek, Ayhan Gezen and Sebastian Müller scored one goal each.
+The team was joined by Croatian midfielder Davor Krznarić from the reserve team of Borussia Mönchengladbach.
+Krznarić made his first appearance in the match against Reinickendorfer Füchse on the 10th matchday, 29 September 1997.
 Managing director Wolfgang Levin eventually left for KFC Uerdingen on 30 September 1997.
-Former banker Dr. Volker Steinke became the new managing director on 1 December 1997.
-FC Berlin won only five, and lost nine, matches during the first half of the 1997–98 Regonalliga Nordost.
-The team lost 3-0 away to FC Sachsen Leipzig in the 18th matchday on 14 December 1997 and stood at 12th place in the league before the winter break.
-The club received New Year's greetings from Real Madrid and Liverpool F.C. during the winter of 1997–1998.
+Mathematician and former banker Dr. Volker Steinke became the new managing director on 1 December 1997.
+FC Berlin defeated Spandauer SV 6–1 on the 13th matchday, 26 October 1997.
+Timo Lesch and Heiko Brestrich scored two goals each in the match.
+The team was now in eighth place in the league.
+However, then came five consecutive defeats: 2–1 away to 1.
+FC Dynamo Dresden on the 14th matchday, 0–1 at home SV Babelsberg 03 on the 15th, 1–3 at home to 1.
+FC Magdeburg on the 16th and 3–0 away FC Sachsen Leipzig on the 18h.
+The team also lost 3–1 away to rival 1.
+FC Union Berlin in the replay of the match from the 17th matchday on 7 December 1997 and stood at 12th place in the league before the winter break.
+The club still receive New Year's greetings from Real Madrid and Liverpool F.C. in 1997.